 The Company is exposed to credit risk related to transactions entered into primarily for the various electric supply and hedging activities.
 Credit risk relates to the loss that may result from a counterparty's nonperformance.
 The Company uses credit policies to manage this risk, including an established credit approval process, monitoring of counterparty limits, netting provisions within agreements and collateral or prepayment arrangements.
 The Company measures credit risk exposure as the replacement cost for open energy commodity and derivative positions plus amounts owed from counterparties for settled transactions.
-The replacement cost of open positions represents unrealized gains, net of any unrealized losses where the Company has a legally enforceable right of setoff.
+The replacement cost of open positions represents unrealized gains, net of any unrealized losses where the Company has a legally enforceable right of offset.

-At December 31, 2014, the Company had \$1 million of credit exposure in connection with energy supply and hedging activities, net of collateral.
-The net credit exposure was with investment-grade counterparties and commodity exchange brokers.
+At December 31, 2015, the Company had an immaterial amount of credit exposure in connection with energy supply and hedging activities, net of collateral.